 For many people, the hardest part about moving is figuring out what to take with them and what to leave behind.
 If you’ve been living in one home for many years, you know how easy it is for things to accumulate, from mementos and holiday decorations to wall ornaments and other knickknacks.

 How Do I Start Downsizing?

 Making the move to a new home or retirement village can be tough for older adults, especially if they are moving to a smaller space than they are used to.
-That is often the case if you are downsizing from a large single-family home into an apartment or cottage at a senior living community.
+That is often the case if you are downsizing from a large single-family home into an apartment or cottage in a senior living community.

 Determining How Much Space You'll Have

 Once you have opted to transition to independent living or assisted living, you must start planning for your move and determining how much of your stuff you can reasonably bring with you.
 The first step to include on your checklist for moving is acquiring a copy of the floor plan for your apartment or space, complete with measurements.

 With the floor plan in hand, you can decide what will fit ahead of time.
 You might be surprised to discover you can take more furniture and personal items than you may have feared.